usaid-cs/yesterday-i-learned/random.md

 1. If someone didn't understand what you meant, it's probably better to assume you suck at explaining.
 1. The slimy, dodgy, evasive way politicians speak, where conversations *always* amount to nothing, is called [equivocation typology](http://theconversation.com/theresa-may-has-a-very-special-technique-for-avoiding-questions-67424). "[They equivocate] not necessarily because they are devious, slippery or evasive, but because conflict is endemic to politics, and politicians get asked a lot of questions that cause communicative conflicts."
 1. "Kidnapping" the bride and chipping in money for the ransom to get her back is a tradition in [Macedonia, Serbia, Hungary, Romania](https://www.reddit.com/r/AskWomen/comments/5sly8j/what_do_you_think_is_tacky_to_have_at_a_wedding/ddg9zow/), according to /u/mrs_sassypants.
-1. Canada had a different flag during World War I, World War II, and World War III.
-1. [Tea](https://en.wikipedia.org/wiki/Tea) is exclusively beverages brewed with [Camellia sinensis](https://en.wikipedia.org/wiki/Camellia_sinensis) leaves.
-All other forms of brewed beverages can be called "juices".
-1. That white powder on elastic/rubber bands is talc.
 1. Thomas Chapais on [Je me souviens](https://en.wikipedia.org/wiki/Je_me_souviens): "Yes, we remember.
 We remember the past and its lessons, the past and its misfortunes, the past and its glories," sort of like "lest we forget."
 1. [Oil fondue](https://www.atelierdeschefs.fr/fr/recette/13686-fondue-bourguignonne.php) (no cheese) is a thing.
 You dip raw meat in hot oil to cook it.
 1. Winter looks bleak because tree trunks and mud share the same colour.
 1. [Homeopathy](https://en.wikipedia.org/wiki/Homeopathy) is explicitly healing through dilution [of a pathogen that caused the illness in the first place], not just any health product.
 Anything that says "concentrate" in the first ingredient is not homeopathic.
-1. Scars can stay red for 3-4 months.
 1. GO trains are powered by diesel.
 Some professor guy recommends against sitting in the car right behind the locomotive.
-1. Never buy a car designed during a recession or depression.
-They have massive per-car margins.
 1. Plywood is made by shaving off plys of wood from the log, like a pencil sharpener.
 1. To get copper out of ores primarily iron oxide, they just spray dilute sulphuric acid over it, leeching the copper out on a massive scale, in the form of copper sulphate.
 They then extract the copper from that solution.
 1. Quaff means to drink [alcohol] heartily.